LucasJMO/E6Plus/prestige_classes/Loremaster.md

 ## Requirements

-To qualify to become a loremaster, a character must meet the following requirements.
+To qualify to become a Loremaster, a character must meet the following requirements.

 **Skills**: Knowledge, any, 6 ranks.